Configuring Password Encryption

 • If copy run start is not performed before device-reload, there may be loss of primary key or if there was an existing primary key in startup-config, the last stored state of that primary key is retained post-reload.

-• Case-5: When the primary key is removed from running-config, the following two scenarios are observed:
+• When the primary key is removed from running-config, the following two scenarios are observed:

-1. When only the “Running” primary key is there, the currently configured primary key is removed from running-config and its corresponding entry is deleted, hence the show command output is empty.
+1. If only the “Running” primary key is present, removing the configured primary key from running-config deletes its entry, leaving the show command output empty.

 switch# no key config ascii